 Banff is a sweet little Rockies town in a national park, full of lovely tea shops with lots of fantastic walks and lakes and wildlife.
 We hired a car there to get around and did some quite serious walking.
-We visited a glacier, the Columbia Icefield, where you’re taken right out onto the ice in an enormous vehicle.
-Its fascinating to hear how the glacier is formed and see all the colours in it.
+We visited a glacier, the Columbia Icefield, and travelled right out onto the ice in an enormous vehicle.
+It’s fascinating to hear about the glacier’ formation and to see all the colours in it.

-After all the walking we had some great meals: beautiful fresh fish and huge steaks.
+After all the walking we had some great meals with beautiful fresh fish and huge steaks.
 In fact we didn’t eat a bad meal the whole time we were in Canada.
-Its not particularly cheap though, the prices are probably the same as you’d find in London.
+It’s not particularly cheap though, the prices are probably the same as you’d find in London.

 What are your top packing tips for this kind of trip?
-Kindles are fantastic – I’ve never been on holiday without a Kindle since we got them and the children got through lots of books on theirs.
+Kindles are fantastic.
+The children got through lots of books on theirs.
 We also took walking shoes because we knew that we would want to do a lot of walking and trekking.
-We packed shorts and tees mainly, walking boots, one or two smart things and smaller bags to use on the seaplane where we were only allowed limited luggage.
-At Clayoquot all the specialist kit for riding, fishing and going out on the boats was provided so we didn’t need to take anything extra.”
+We packed shorts and tees mainly with one or two smart things and smaller bags to use on the seaplane.
+Clayoquot provided specialist kit for riding, fishing and going out on boats so we didn’t need anything extra.”